startnine/start9/CONTRIBUTING.md

 **SECTION TBD** for use #localization_lounge on the [Start9 Discord](https://discord.gg/6cpvxBS).

 ## Feedback
-Do you want to improve these gudielines?
+Would you want to improve these gudielines?
 Please edit this guide with your proposed changes and submit a pull request.
-For any errors that don't justify a new branch, discuss on discord.